umbraco/UmbracoDocs/umbraco-cms/reference/notifications/README.md

 ### Notification registration

 When using the `INotificationAsyncHandler` we need to register it using the `IUmbracoBuilder` and the `AddNotificationAsyncHandler` extension method.
-This can be done in the Startup class of with a composer.
+This can be done in the Startup class or with a composer.

 #### Registering notification async handlers in the startup class